cartesi/docs/cartesi-rollups/overview.md

 In the next sections:
 1. We will discuss the [main concepts of the Cartesi Rollups framework](./components.md) and how they work
-2. We will explain how to [send requests](./sending-requests.md) to a Cartesi DApp, and how a Cartesi DApp [reads outputs](./reading-outputs.md) and [manages assets](./assets-handling.md)
+2. We will explain how to [send requests](./sending-requests.md) to a Cartesi dApp, and how a Cartesi dApp [reads outputs](./reading-outputs.md) and [manages assets](./assets-handling.md)
-3. We will dig deeper into the [architecture of DApps](./dapp-architecture.md) that run on our rollups framework, as well as the [APIs that developers can use](./http-api.md) to communicate with it
+3. We will dig deeper into the [architecture of dApps](./dapp-architecture.md) that run on our rollups framework, as well as the [APIs that developers can use](./http-api.md) to communicate with it
 4. We will share our vision of a [step-by-step process for developing applications](./dapp-life-cycle.md) on Cartesi Rollups, from the initial design stage up to its final deployment

 ## Cartesi Machine